-This year our special category is conservation in the urban environment!
-Any projects addressing urban environmental issues will be considered for the grand prize.
+This year our rotating grand prize category is Lake Michigan!
+Any projects addressing Lake Michigan issues will be considered for the grand prize.
 Participants may submit to this and one other category when registering.

 This project asked if gymnosperm or angiosperm trees were warmer.
 They entered into the technology category since they used an infrared thermometer and a handheld weather station to collect their data.

 Asking questions (for science); Constructing explanations (for science)

 Did you get into baking while you were in quarantine?
 Why do some recipes succeed and others fail?
 How does where we affect what we eat?
 Employ the scientific method to show us new and interesting ways of making our community more sustainable, when it comes to food.

 Technology: Use the right tool

 Engaging in argument from evidence; Planning and carrying out investigations